This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Hinamatsuri (Girl's Festival) is an important traditional Japanese event that prays for the healthy growth and happiness of girls.

-It has been almost 100 years since the songs of Hinamatsuri, including "Happy Hinamatsuri," were created.
-Such long-selling songs have permeated the hearts of Japanese people.
-They have been loved by Japanese people for generations .
+It has been almost 100 years since the creation of Hinamatsuri songs, including "Ureshii Hinamatsuri."
+Such long-selling songs have become deeply ingrained in the hearts of Japanese people, and continue to be loved by generations of Japanese people.

 Through songs, families can spend time together and children can learn about nature and Japanese traditions and understand the culture.